 City of Laramie

 Grants to Wyoming organizations, clubs, and community recreation providers in eligible locations for community recreation projects.
-Eligible projects include programs, equipment, facilities, maintenance and operation, and construction.
+Grant funds may be requested for programs, equipment, construction, facilities, and maintenance and operation.
 Funding is intended to benefit the City of Laramie.

 GrantWatch ID#: 138485

 Over the past ten (10) fiscal years, the projects forwarded by the City of Laramie have been awarded an average of $384,000.

 Proposals are accepted for Fiscal Year 2023 (7/1/22 through 6/30/23) community recreation projects.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.